ljackson707/data-science-notes/README.md

    - On your terminal run the following commands:
    - `git clone git@github.com:CodeupClassroom/easley-now-we-know.git`
    - you will now have a folder named the same thing as the repo

+   # More Tips and Tricks

+   If you get “enter your password for the ssh key” then run ssh-keygen -p -f id_rsa white_check_mark eyes raised_hands

+1:41
+ssh-keygen -p -f ~/.ssh/id_rsa
+1:43
+If you do git push anbd you get a prompt to enter your github.com username then your github.com password 1:44
+^ only for the github username prompt f
+1:44
+git remote remove origin
+1:44
+Then go to your repository in GitHub
+1:45
+click the green :Code” button
+1:45
+and copy the SSH clone address
+1:45
+then go back to your terminal and type git remote add origin  followed by pasting the remote that looks like git@github.com:CodeupClassroom/easley-now-we-know.git that you just copied (but for your own repository, not this specific one)

+Ryan Orsinger (he/him)  1:52 PM
+ssh-add -K ~/.ssh/id_rsa in case you need to remove the passphrase from your ssh key

+git config --global user.name "Your Name" git config --global user.email you@email.com
+^^
+Make sure to put your name in the quotes and the email address associated w/ your GitHub account Run these commands on your terminal. (edited) white_check_mark eyes raised_hands

+10:33
+Be sure locally on your laptop to make a directory named codeup-data-science within your home directory.
+This will be where you do all of your work at codeup.

+Faith (she, her)  10:51 AM
+git commit -m  'Commit message'

+Ryan Orsinger (he/him)  12:14 PM
+git config --global user.name "Your Name" git config --global user.email you@email.com